Senators: Trump State budget proposal 'dead on arrival'

 Republican and Democratic senators alike blasted the Trump administration's State Department budget request, dismissing it as a non-starter and linking the proposed budget cuts to what some called a US withdrawal from the world stage.

 The Trump proposal would cut funding for the State Department by about 32% with broad cuts to programs focused on security, economic growth and humanitarian aid, as well as in contributions to international organizations like the UN.
-The State Department budget represents about 1% of US GDP.
+The State Department budget represents about 1% of total government spending.

 Secretary of State Rex Tillerson pushed back against criticism from the Senate foreign relations committee on Tuesday, admitting that the budget had "necessitated difficult decisions," but adding later in the hearing that "funding does not equal results."

-Note: CORRECTION: This article has been updated to correctly state that the State Department budget represents about 1% of total government spending.